PasinduDiss/ml-infra-transcription-model/README.md

 - The separation of the model and service decouples model logic and business logic
 - The separation of business logic and model logic simplifies model deployment process
-- Enables the model to be deployed on suitable hardware without impacting the entire EKS cluster.
+- Enables the model to be deployed on suitable hardware without impacting the entire EKS cluster
-- Deploying the model via Sagemaker model endpoints allows the model to be called by multiple services if necessary catering to multiple business use cases, provided that autoscaling and usage quotas are in place.
+- Deploying the model via Sagemaker model endpoints allows the model to be called by multiple services if necessary, catering to multiple business use cases; provided that autoscaling and usage quotas are in place

 ### Design Decisions - Networking and Security: